 • Such tools are offered free of charge which, on the face of it, may seem to be a justification for their use (especially given financial constraints).
 However, it’s widely acknowledged that the free nature of such tools is principally in order to avoid liabilities arising against their providers when the ‘translations’ so produced lead to complex legal issues with potentially huge financial liabilities.

-• A number of public-sector organisations have now publicly acknowledged these issues, describing the practical ways in which such tools are inappropriate for use in “official” contexts (as examples, one UK local authority recently “went public” in the press saying that they have banned the use of such tools; and the Danish Police have characterised use of such tools as “a mistake” after their use affected a legal outcome, and have discontinued their use);
+• A number of public sector organisations have now publicly acknowledged these issues, describing the practical ways in which such tools are inappropriate for use in “official” contexts (as examples, one UK local authority “went public” in the press saying that they have banned the use of such tools; and there is the case of Danish Police characterising use of such tools as “a mistake” after their use affected a legal outcome, and have discontinued their use);

-• Broadly, while such tools may be acceptable for use in “trivially inconsequential” scenarios (e.g. ordering coffee in a foreign language whilst on holiday), many — such as politicians, lawmakers, regulators and regulatory bodies – are only now discovering the limitations of (and hence consequences of the use of) such tools and gadgets in contexts that are far from “trivially inconsequential”.
+• Broadly, while such tools may be acceptable for use in “trivially inconsequential” scenarios (e.g. ordering coffee in a foreign language whilst on holiday), many — such as politicians, lawmakers, regulators and regulatory bodies – have discovered the limitations of (and hence consequences of the use of) such tools and gadgets in contexts that are far from “trivially inconsequential”.

 “The indiscriminate use of freely available computer translation tools before even the law or regulators fully understand the implications of their use is an extremely high-risk strategy and can quickly lead to legal, financial and other issues and complications, or reputational damage”